 Passport and taxes in Singapore

-Singapore would be on the list because it’s the most powerful travel document in Asia.
-With visa free to 173 countries, including India and China.
+Singapore is on the list because it’s the most powerful travel document in Asia, with visa-free travel to 173 countries, including India and China.
 Asia is your oyster and the little red dot is your home base.

 Singaporeans are well respected in business in Asia and unlike some of the other countries on this list, the taxes are low and sensible.
-Top marginal income tax rate at 22% and no taxes on foreign-source income, capital gains and investment income.
+The top marginal income tax rate is 22% and there are no taxes on foreign-source income, capital gains, and investment income.

 Getting Singaporean citizenship is more a fact of achievements rather than a fact of time.
-First you must obtain a temporary residence permit if you are a high-skilled entrepreneur willing to relocate there and you have secured financing, or get directly a permanent residency investing S$2,500,000 in a Singaporean business or investment fund.
+First, you must obtain a temporary residence permit if you are a high-skilled entrepreneur willing to relocate there and you have secured financing, or directly obtain a permanent residency by investing S$2,500,000 in a Singaporean business or investment fund.

-After two years of permanent residency you may be eligible for citizenship under the economic scheme, based on your own merits.
-You will need to show exceptional economic merits and/or family ties with a citizen to get the application approved.
+After two years of permanent residency, you may be eligible for citizenship under the economic scheme, based on your own merits.
+You will need to demonstrate exceptional economic merits and/or family ties with a citizen to have the application approved.
 The final decision is at the sole discretion of the Government of Singapore.

 The Singaporean system does not recognize dual citizenship.
 All Singaporeans must also serve in NS – national service.
-However, the tax situation is fair, as residents outside of Singapore no need to pay tax unless actively carrying on business in Singapore.
+However, the tax situation is fair, as residents outside of Singapore do not need to pay tax unless actively carrying out business in Singapore.
 But the NS and lack of dual citizenship recognition make the red passport much less valuable.

-Bearing high-ranked passports such as the German, Norwegian, Finnish, Canadian or American or others not covered in the article such as the Swedish, Korean, Spanish, French, Japanese or British, among others, makes the most impact on your life in terms of where you can travel.
-Allowing access visa-free or visa-on-arrival to most countries worldwide.
+High-ranked passports such as the German, Norwegian, Finnish, Canadian or American, or others not covered in the article such as the Swedish, Korean, Spanish, French, Japanese or British, among others, make the most impact on your life in terms of where you can travel.
+They allow visa-free or visa-on-arrival access to to most countries worldwide.

-But usually, these tier-1 passports come with such a high tax liability.
-Here, we try to convince you how building your life internationally adopting Flag Theory’s strategies may lead you to legally minimize your tax bill and double your earnings, while benefiting from the mentioned great travel mobility.
+But usually, these tier-1 passports come with a very high tax liability.
+In this article, we’ve tried to demonstrate how building your life internationally through adopting Flag Theory’s strategies may lead you to legally minimize your tax bill and double your earnings, while benefiting from the aforementioned high travel mobility.

-Building your life internationally not only will enhance your finances, it will also open a myriad of opportunities and lead you to live experiences to grow both personally and professionally.
+Building your life internationally will not only enhance your finances, it will also open up a myriad of opportunities and lead you to new life experiences that will allow you to grow both personally and professionally.

-There is no one-size-fits-all solution for everybody, so several factors such as nationality, type of business, source of income, corporate tax-residency issues, employees and clients location, existence of tax treaties, among others, have to be considered when designing an internationalization strategy.
+There is no one-size-fits-all solution for everybody, so several factors such as nationality, type of business, the source of income, corporate tax-residency issues, employees and clients’ location, the existence of tax treaties, among others, have to be considered when designing an internationalization strategy.